andreeaiosip/what-a-track/README.md

 #### Media
 **Background picture** was taken from [Adobe Stock](https://stock.adobe.com/uk/).
 I have signed up for the 1 month free trial which gives you 10 lincesed images.

-**Musixmatch logo**  - In order to use the free version of the API for Musixmatch, I had to credit them on my page with ther logo.
+**Musixmatch logo**  - In order to use the free version of the API for Musixmatch, I had to credit them on my website with ther logo.

 ##### Acknowledgement